 call psb_gefree(x, desc_a, info)

-\mathbf{x} The dense matrix to be freed.
+x The dense matrix to be freed.

+Scope: local

+Type: required

+Intent: inout.

 Specified as: a rank one or two array with the ALLOCATABLE or an object of type psb_T_vect_type, of type real, complex or integer.